bobosstudios/cms-open-payments-analysis/README.md

 ### Why this dataset

-Why this dataset

 I picked CMS Open Payments because it fits the exercise and the healthcare/payment domain very well.
 The data is public, machine-readable, and large enough to be meaningful without needing a private login or paid API.

 What I also liked about this dataset is that it is not already clean and perfectly modeled.
 It comes as a wide, denormalized file with repeated fields, like multiple specialties and up to five products tied to one payment record.
 That makes it a better data engineering exercise because I can show how I would take a real-world source file, land it in staging, apply data quality checks, and model it into cleaner relational tables for analysis.

 In short, this dataset lets me show more than just loading a CSV.
-It lets me show ingestion, staging, normalization, idempotency, data quality, SQL analysis, and python33-based visualization in one project.
+It lets me show ingestion, staging, normalization, idempotency, data quality, SQL analysis, and python-based visualization in one project.

 ### Why the CSV, not the API